-Philosophy of science is a perspective, a lens, a way one views the world, and, in the case of advanced practice nurses, the viewpoint the nurse utilizes in every encounter with a patient, family, or group.
-A person's philosophy of science creates the frame on a picture-a message, which becomes a paradigm and a point of reference.
-Each individual's own philosophy of science will permit some things to be seen and others blocked.
-It allows people to be open to some thoughts and potentially closed to others.
-A philosophy will deem some ideas as correct, others as inconsistent, and some as simply wrong.
-While philosophy of science is not meant to be viewed as a black or white proposition, it does provide perspectives that include some ideas and thoughts and, therefore, must necessarily exclude others.
-The important key is to ensure that the ideas and thoughts remain consistent with one another, rather than being in opposition.
+A philosophy of science is a perspective-a lens, a way one views the world, and, in the case of advanced practice nurses, the viewpoint the nurse acts from in every encounter with a patient, family, or group.
+A person's philosophy of science creates the frame on a picture-a message that becomes a paradigm and a point of reference.
+Each individual's philosophy of science will permit some things to be seen and cause others to be blocked.
+It allows people to be open to some thoughts and potentially keeps them closed to others.
+A philosophy will deem some ideas correct, others inconsistent, and some simply wrong.
+While philosophy of science is not meant to be viewed as a black or white proposition, it does provide perspectives that include some ideas and thoughts and, therefore, it must necessarily exclude others.
+The important key is to ensure that the ideas and thoughts within a given philosophy remain consistent with one another, rather than being in opposition.

 Discussions of science, philosophy, and philosophy of science could all fill books unto themselves.
-Although the aim of this chapter is to introduce readers to these topics, it is constructed on the form of a survey, which is designed to launch inquiry in myriad ways.
+This chapter introduces readers to these topics.
+It is constructed in the form of a survey and is designed to launch inquiry in myriad ways.
 The purpose is to encourage nurses to think in ways that they may not yet have discovered and to examine their assumptions and actions in their role as advanced practice nurses.
 If nurses leave this chapter without questioning their assumptions, the author has not done her job!
 One must appreciate the personal assumptions used in everyday professional life.
 Nurses, for example, must question their assumptions and reaffirm (appreciate and understand) what it is that they believe.